FrauThes/DigitalTwin-SIEM-integration/src/README.md

 ```

 ## Research and Citation
-Please consider citing this GitHub repository if you are using our  **DigitalTwin** simulation of the filling plant.
+Please consider citing our [ARES'20](https://doi.org/10.1145/3407023.3407039) publication if you are using our  **DigitalTwin** simulation of the filling plant for your research.